| |

 |

-The church printing office in Kirtland is attached and sold
+The Church printing office in Kirtland is attached and sold

 at public auction to pay a debt to Grandison Newell. |